dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 Currently only first layer is customizable, however, the templating of other layers is under development.
 For full list of k8s templates see the [docs](https://dnationcloud.github.io/kubernetes-monitoring/docs/documentation/#templates).

-If you want to customize some existing (default) layer 1 template in k8s monitoring just create a simple yaml file:
+If you want to customize default layer 1 template in k8s monitoring just create a simple yaml file:
 ```yaml
 templates:
   k8s: